jordidimass/jordidimass/posts/me-and-computers.md

 ---
-title: My Ongoing Odyssey with Computers and Programming
+title: "My Ongoing Odyssey with Computers and Programming"
 date: 2023-01-15
 slug: me-and-computers
 excerpt: Delving into the captivating journey of my exploration of computers and programming, from humble beginnings to embracing the ever-evolving world of technology.